eliabieri/wg_display/project_report.md

 This gives the widgets the opportunity to update their content.
 Most widgets may not need to update their content every second, so they can implement their own timeout logic.

 After updating the widgets, the renderer renders the content of all widgets to the display.

+The `update` method of the widgets is asynchronous.
+This allows widgets to perform network requests or other time-consuming tasks.
+The `renderer` can await the completion of all `update` calls concurrently.

+See the [Concurrency](#concurrency) section for more details.

 <div class="page"/>